stryker-mutator/weapon-regex/docs/README.md

 [Back to table 🔝](#supported-mutators)

-### POSIXCharClassNegation
+### UnicodeCharClassNegation

-Flips the sign of a POSIX character class.
+Flips the sign of a Unicode character class.

 | Original    | Mutated     |
 | ----------- | ----------- |